-The target asset allocation at September 30, 2016 and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target asset allocation at September 30, 2017 and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Long-term

-Target Expected Real
+Target expected real rate

-Investment Category Allocation Rate of Return
+Investment category allocation of return

-Domestic Equity Pools 28.00% 5.90%
+Domestic Equity Pools 28.00% 5.60%

-Alternate Investment Pools 18.00% 9.20%
+Private Equity Pools 18.00% 8.70%

 International Equity 16.00% 7.20%

-Fixed Income Pools 10.50% 0.90%
+Fixed Income Pools 10.50% (0.10)%

-Real Estate and Infrastructure Pools 10.00% 4.30%
+Real Estate and Infrastructure Pools 10.00% 4.20%

-Absolute Return Pools 15.50% 6.00%
+Absolute Return Pools 15.50% 5.00%

-Short Term Investment Pools 2.00% 0.00%
+Short Term Investment Pools 2.00% (0.90)%

-100.00%
+100.0%

-Long term rate of return does not include 2.1% inflation.
+^{} Long term rate of return are net of administrative expenses and 2.3% inflation.

-Discount rate - The discount rate used to measure the total pension liability was 8% (7% for Pension Plus Plan).
-The discount rate did not change from the prior measurement date.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from school districts will be made at contractually required rates, actuarially determined.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
+Pension discount rate - The discount rate used to measure the total pension liability was 7.5% (7.0% for Pension Plus Plan).
+This discount rate was based on the long-term rate of return on pension plan investments of 7.5% (7.0% for the Pension Plus Plan).
+The projection of cash flows used to determine the discount rate assumed that plan members contributions will be made at the current contribution rate and that contributions from school districts will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.